 Note: RedisConf20 is going Virtual due to concerns for the Coronavirus (COVID-19).
 We have reopened our Call for Presentations to allow those who did not submit because they were not able to travel.
 You may submit your talk thru Sunday March 22nd.

-To present at RedisConf, you must first submit an abstract of your talk.
+To present during the RedisConf20 Virtual Conference, you must first submit an abstract of your talk.
 One or two paragraphs should be enough to effectively convey your idea.
 You do not need to submit an academic paper or provide slides.
-Most sessions are 40 minutes including Q&A. You may also submit a 5 minute Lightning Talk, or 20 minute session talk.
+Your talk can be between 20 and 40 minutes long.
+You may also submit a shorter Lightning Talk.

-When: The first batch of talks will be chosen from those submitted by Jan 31st.
-The second batch of talks will be chosen from those submitted by Feb 15th.
-You do not need to re-submit your talk to be considered for the Feb 15th batch.
-After Feb 15th, you may submit your talk, but we will have very few speaking spots left so don't submit after Feb 15th unless absolutely necessary.
+When: The first batch of talks were chosen from those submitted by Jan 31st.
+The second batch of talks were chosen from those submitted by Feb 15th.
+If your talk has not been selected yet, you do not need to re-submit your talk to be considered for this last round of talks.
+After March 22nd, there will be no more talks accepted.

 Criteria: The selection committee is composed of technical and marketing members of Redis Labs.
 There are no required topics but we are highlighting certain themes this year, such as: Elegant use of Redis Data Structures/Commands, Redis Modules, Event-driven Architecture (Streams, Queues, Pub/Sub), Microservices, Serverless, Artificial Intelligence, IoT/Edge Computing, Scale-out Architecture, DevOps/Operations, Redis Internals, and of course, your talk should focus on Redis.
 Generally, the following types of talks are successful: